Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models are a class of deep generative models (DGMs) that have shown a remarkable capability to generate high-fidelity, diverse content \citep{Ho2020,Song2021a,Rombach2022}.
-They can be applied to various downstream tasks, including interpolation, inversion, and editing \citep{Hertz2023,Mokady2023,Danier2024}.
-Theoretical investigation can help the understanding of their mechanisms and enhance their applicability.
+Diffusion models are a class of deep generative models (DGMs) that have shown a remarkable capability to generate high-fidelity, diverse content \cite{Ho2020,Song2021a,Rombach2022}.
+A key theoretical lens for understanding and improving DGMs is the \emph{manifold hypothesis}, which states that real-world data (e.g., images) are concentrated around a low-dimensional manifold embedded in the high-dimensional data space \cite{Bengio2012,Fefferman2016}.
+Under this hypothesis, DGMs are understood to learn not only the data distribution but also its underlying manifold, either explicitly or implicitly \cite{Loaiza-ganem2024}.

-The \emph{manifold hypothesis} has long played a central role in the theoretical analysis of DGMs, such as variational autoencoders (VAEs) \citep{Kingma2014} and generative adversarial networks (GANs) \citep{Goodfellow2014}.
-This hypothesis states that real-world data (e.g., images) are concentrated around a low-dimensional manifold embedded in the high-dimensional data space \citep{Bengio2012,Fefferman2016}.
-In this context, DGMs are understood to learn not only the data distribution but also its underlying manifold, either explicitly or implicitly \citep{Loaiza-ganem2024}.
-In VAEs and GANs, the latent space is interpreted as a parameterization of this data manifold \citep{Arjovsky2017}.
-Various studies leverage this geometric perspective to analyze the learned structure and improve generation quality \citep{Gruffaz2025}.
-One example is to introduce a Riemannian metric on the latent space by pulling back the metric on the data space through the decoder.
-This enables geometrically meaningful operations within the latent space.
-For example, traversing the latent space along geodesics yields interpolations that are faithful to the intrinsic geometric structure of the data \citep{Shao2017,Arvanitidis2018,Chen2018,Arvanitidis2021}.
+Among DGMs, variational autoencoders (VAEs) \cite{Kingma2014} and generative adversarial networks (GANs) \cite{Goodfellow2014} possess a low-dimensional latent space, which serves as an explicit parameterization of the data manifold \cite{Arjovsky2017}.
+On this latent space, one can define a Riemannian metric by pulling back the data-space metric through the decoder~\cite{Gruffaz2025}, enabling geometrically meaningful operations.
+For example, traversing the latent space along geodesics yields interpolations that are faithful to the intrinsic geometric structure of the data \cite{Shao2017,Arvanitidis2018,Chen2018,Arvanitidis2021}.
+However, diffusion models lack such a low-dimensional latent space; their noise space has the same dimensionality as the data space, making it nontrivial to define a meaningful pullback metric.

-Unlike VAEs or GANs, diffusion models lack an explicit low-dimensional latent space, which complicates the direct application of conventional pullback-based geometric approaches.
-Interpolations are typically realized as paths that traverse linearly or through high-density regions of the learned data distribution at an intermediate generation step (i.e., in the noise space) \citep{Samuel2023,Zheng2024,Yu2025}.
-We provide a conceptual illustration in Fig.~\ref{fig:concept}.
-These approaches, however, are not necessarily aligned with the intrinsic geometry of the data manifold and often lead to visually unnatural and abrupt transitions (e.g., over-smoothed).
-This is because a linear path may cut through low-density regions, and a high-density path may lose the characteristics of endpoints \citep{Karczewski2025a}.